longzhen520/MERA-MSC/README.md

 # MERA-MSC
 the code is for the paper
-1. Effective Multi-view Subspace Clustering  Using Low-rank MERA
+1. Multi-view MERA Subspace Clustering

 ------------------------------------------------------